On-y-va/onyva_fe/README.md

 ## OAuth

+This app uses the Google Sign-In API and OAuth 2.0 protocol to authenticate users and retrieve their basic profile information.
+This information is stored to allow users to sign in and create accounts using their Google credentials.

 ## Contributors

 :mortar_board: <i>All participants in this project are graduates from the Turing School of Software & Design.</i> <br> <br>